vikrantmehta123/iitm-pdsa-leet-code/Week 2.md

 📚 **Problem Overview:**

-We need to find the element in $log(n)$ time.
-When you see $log(n)$, what do you think of?
+We need to find the element in $\log(n)$ time.
+When you see $\log(n)$, what do you think of?
 Of course, Binary search!
 This question has been asked in PYQs, so better to understand it well.

 **💡 The Solution:**
 1. At any `mid` index, there are two possibilities: either the *left half* of the array is sorted, or the *right half* is.